epam/ai-dial/docs/Deployment/idp-configuration/cognito.md

-# AWS Cognito as identity provider
+# How to Set AWS Cognito as Identity Provider

 ## Introduction